 ‘Yoga props like a brick, block or strap are great to have’ says Triyoga’s Genny Wilkinson Priest, ‘but don’t worry if you don’t.
 Try improvising with a book, blankets, a belt and pillows – especially useful in a restorative, or Iyengar yoga class.’

-Infused with Ibiza cool, we love Lulu Lemon’s towels (like this one, £35).
+Infused with Ibiza cool, we love Lulu Lemon’s towels.
 The brand’s colourful rollers are ergonomically designed to knead tension from your muscles, this Mini Double roller and will instantly update your yoga space.

 Perfect for the modern yogi with a penchant for ultra-cool accessories.
 Mini Double roller, £38. lululemon.com